 $ cli Name: cli (Command Line Utility) Usage: [-ilvh] <command>

-~ $ cli -i MIDGE Command Line Interface (version 0.2) (C) Copyright RACOM s.r.o, Czech Republic Enter 'help' for a list of available commands or hit the TAB key for auto-completion.
+~ $ cli -i MIDGE2 Command Line Interface (version 1.1) (C) Copyright RACOM s.r.o, Czech Republic This kit is distributed under the terms of GPLv2.
+Enter 'help' for a list of available commands or hit the TAB key for auto-completion.
 Ready to serve. >

 The CLI supports the TAB completion, that is expanding entered words or fragments by hitting the TAB key at any time.
 This applies to commands but also to arguments and generally offers a convenient way for working on the shell.

 Please note that each CLI session will perform an automatic logout as

 soon as a certain time of inactivity (10 minutes by default) have been